 Center Testing - This option means that students test at a national test center and have up to 50% extended time.

 School Testing - This option is conducted at the student's school within the established four-day testing period that corresponds to each scheduled national test date.
 This option is appropriate only for students who normally receive more than 50% extended time for school-based tests or who use test materials other than regular- or large-type.

 The process for receiving extended time on the ACT is different than the SAT and other College Board tests.
-Requests for extended time (and other types of accommodations) are submitted at the same time that the test registration is submitted.
-Guidelines for eligibility and policies for documentation are clearly stipulated.
+Policies for documentation are clearly stipulated.

 Two different site options are available for extended-time testing:

 National Center Testing #2 - This option is for students who need up to 50% extended time.
 It is offered at national test centers on national test dates.
 Students receiving extended time are assigned to a separate room and must pace themselves through the 5 hours of total testing time.